 3. Payment of music fees must be made directly to the Pastor prior to the wedding on the night of the rehearsal.
 The Marriage License should also be presented at this time.

 Commercial and street parking is available in the neighborhood, where permitted.
 There are 2-hour permit parking lots on Christian Street between South 7th and 8th streets and on South 8th street between Montrose and Washington Avenue.
 Please contact Michele Gambino at [email protected] to inquire about renting the Italian Market parking lot, located on Carpenter Street.
-Inquiries regarding the use of the elementary school parking lot across the street from St. Paul’s Church should be directed VIA EMAIL ONLY to [email protected]
+Inquiries regarding the use of the elementary school parking lot across the street from St. Paul’s Church should be directed to the following THREE individuals:

 Floral arrangements are made by the couple.
 We recommend one arrangement on either side of the Tabernacle.
 These arrangements are a donation to the church; therefore, they must remain on the altar after the liturgy.
 Flowers may be attached to designated pews however, tape or other damaging adhesives are not permitted to preserve the pews.

 Our church floor is made of ornate ceramic tiles causing any type of runner to buckle making it very dangerous when people walk, especially during processions.
 Since this is extremely hazardous, we PROHIBIT the use of an aisle runner here in St. Paul’s Church.
 This policy has been made effective for insurance reasons as well as for the safety of all concerned because of prior accidents.